Kot Engenharia

 – Source: PCA – Portland Cement Association.

-The study of crack propagation in reinforced concrete parts can be carried out using fracture mechanics, but with some peculiarities.
-The use of linear models (MFEL - linear elastic fracture mechanics) is not very suitable for reinforced concrete parts due to the behavior of the material.
+The study of crack propagation in reinforced concrete members can be carried out using fracture mechanics; however, it is important to note that certain particularities must be considered.
+The use of linear models (MFEL – linear elastic fracture mechanics) is not very appropriate for reinforced concrete members due to the behavior of the material.

 Crack propagation mechanisms in reinforced concrete parts are non-linear, mainly due to the existence of a cementitious matrix, fine aggregate and coarse aggregate, where each of these phases has different fracture toughness properties.

-Figure 4 - Example of crack propagation in concrete, (a) high toughness of the aggregate in relation to the cementitious matrix, (b) aggregate with slightly higher toughness than the matrix, Chen, Y. P., 2006.
+Figure 4 – Example of crack propagation in concrete, (a) high toughness of the aggregate in relation to the cementitious matrix, (b) aggregate toughness slightly higher than the matrix, Chen, Y. P., 2006.

-For numerical analyses, appropriate propagation models must be applied in order to reproduce the elasto-plastic behavior of the fracture process zone (FPZ), which forms in the vicinity of the crack.
-Another aspect that adds non-linearity to crack propagation behavior are the toughness mechanisms that form during the propagation process, called crack arresting mechanisms.
+For numerical analyses, appropriate propagation models should be applied to reproduce the elasto-plastic behavior of the fracture process zone (FPZ), which forms in the vicinity of the crack.
+In addition, another aspect that adds nonlinearity to crack propagation behavior is the toughness mechanisms that form during the propagation process, calledcrack arresting mechanisms.

 Figure 5 - Regions developed near a crack, (L) linear region, (F) in the process of fracture, (N) non-linear, Bazant and Oh (1983).

-In a typical fracture mechanics analysis model, a crack is initially added and propagated at each step of the analysis.
-In this calculation procedure, the stresses in the part are modified due to the presence of the crack, which changes the direction of crack propagation at each analysis step.
+In a typical fracture mechanics analysis model, a crack is initially added, which is propagated at each step of the analysis.
+In this calculation procedure, the stresses in the part are modified due to the presence of the crack, which alters the direction of crack propagation at each step of the analysis.

-Figure 6 - Simulation of crack propagation (embedded crack) in a concrete part - using an initial crack, the model reproduces the propagation path based on the stress field.
+Figure 6 – Simulation of crack propagation (embedded crack) in a concrete part – through an initial crack, the model reproduces the propagation trajectory based on the stress field.

 During a propagation simulation, it is possible for the crack to stabilize, resulting in a crack that propagates and remains stable after a certain length.

-One of the most widely used models for representing non-linearity at the crack tip is the cohesive crack model.
-This model consists of adding stresses at the crack tip in order to represent the fracture process region (ZPF - zona de processo de fractura).
-This region is characterized by the accumulation of micro-cracks and interlocking of the aggregate, and is considerably larger when compared to the plastic zone in a ductile material such as steel.
-This condition makes it impossible to use linear elastic fracture mechanics (LELM) in concrete elements.
+One of the most commonly used models to represent nonlinearity at the crack tip is the cohesive crack model.
+This model consists of adding stresses at the crack tip to represent the fracture process region (FPR – fracture process region).
+This region is characterized by the accumulation of microcracks and interlocking of the aggregate, and is considerably larger when compared to the plastic zone in a ductile material such as steel, for example.
+This condition makes it impossible to use linear elastic fracture mechanics (LEFM) in concrete elements.

 The cohesive zone then corresponds to a micro-fractured region where there are ligaments responsible for transferring stress, while the material located outside the fractured region maintains its strength unchanged.